A mathematical model to predict growth and treatment for UPS cancer: Introduction

-The second step is the \textit{Proliferative Phase}. \item[(iii)] \textit{The Switch}: To move from the first phase to the second, we use a switching function $\phi(t)$.
+\item[(iii)] \textit{The Switch}: To move from the first phase to the second, we use a switching function $\phi(t)$.
 This function uses a chemical marker $[c]$ in the body that follows the rule $\frac{dc}{dt} = \beta - \mu c$.
-This ensures the transition in our model is smooth and realistic. \item[(iv)] \textit{Radiation Timing}: We use \textit{Pontryagin’s Minimum Principle} to find the best time to give radiation.
+This ensures the transition in our model is smooth and realistic.

+\item[(iv)] \textit{Radiation Timing}: We use \textit{Pontryagin’s Minimum Principle} to find the best time to give radiation.
 Since the tumor's sensitivity to radiation changes over time ($\Psi(t)$), the best strategy is a bang-bang control (see \cite{Hall2018} for details).
 This means giving the maximum dose ($D_{max}$) when the tumor is most sensitive

 \end{enumerate}